Generalized symmetry enriched criticality in (3+1)d: Twisted BF theory

 Here, $q'$ is equivalent to $q'+N$ since $\tilde{a}_\mu$ is a Lagrange multiplier that constrains $b_{\mu\nu}$ to be a $\mathbb{Z}_N$ gauge field.
 However, $q'$ is also equivalent to $q'+p$ because of Eq.~\eqref{eq: tqft eom}.
 Hence, $q'$ is defined mod $L$, and there are $L$ distinct surface operators.

 The genuine loop operators and surface operators have correlation functions given by

-where $\Phi(\gamma,\Sigma)$ is the linking number of $\gamma$ and $\Sigma$.
+where $\Phi(\gamma,\Sigma)$ is the linking number of $\gamma$ and $\Sigma$ in (3+1)d spacetime.
 Thus, the topological order realized by the loop and surface operators is equivalent to a topological $\mathbb{Z}_L$ gauge theory.
 A key distinction, however, is that $\mct(\gamma)^{N/L}$ can represent the worldline of a fermionic particle if $Np/L^2$ is odd.

 The TQFT has a $\mathbb{Z}_N$ one-form symmetry that acts as

 where $\eta$ is a flat connection, satisfying $\dd{\eta}=0$ locally and $\oint \eta\in (2\pi/N)\mathbb{Z}$ globally.
 The surface operator that acts with this one-form symmetry is $\mathcal{U}(\Sigma)$, and the background field $B_{\mu\nu}$ probes this symmetry.
 The loop operators $\mct(\gamma)^{N/L}$ transform nontrivially under this global symmetry, so the $\mathbb{Z}_N$ one-form symmetry is spontaneously broken to $\mathbb{Z}_{N/L}$ at low energies.